Cash Flow Planning and Forecasting Strategies

 … In the Wake of COVID-19

-At the beginning of the year, Zach explained that businesses may need to evaluate 2020 and adjust expectations for 2021.
+At the beginning of the year, businesses may need to evaluate 2020 and adjust expectations for 2021.
 Some sectors took drastic hits last year while others had record years, and while it depends on the type of business and industry, both scenarios could be temporary.

 A trend analysis is a helpful tool, though COVID-19 may skew the results.
 A trend analysis looks at previous years to pull financial information and data and compares it to the current and projected forecast.
 The goal is to determine what went well, outline where a problem arose, and determine where to focus on for the future.
 In many cases, the trend analysis may go back to 2018 or 2019 results, but individual situations and circumstances need to be considered.